denisecase/setup-brave-browser/README.md

 - In Anonymous: use private windows or clear history on close

 Profiles can be used to pin tabs, install specific extensions, or sync settings (using Brave Sync) as desired.

+- Switch profiles by clicking your profile icon in the upper-right corner, and choosing a profile.
+- Manage profiles by clicking your profile icon in the upper-right corner, and choosing  "Manage Brave profiles".

 ---